 Cross-references within a terminological entry to other terms defined in Clause 3 are helpful for users because they aid navigation between entries.
 Avoid any other cross-references in terms and definitions.

 To cross-reference another term listed in Clause 3 as part of a terminological entry, put the referenced term in italics with its reference number given in brackets afterwards.
 The term number will become a hyperlink in the XML-processed PDF document.
 Do this for the first usage only within each terminological entry – there is no need to repeat the cross-reference formatting multiple times within each entry.
 For example, in the following entry, the word “filter” is not treated as a cross-reference in its second appearance:

-sample in a track that starts at the index of a first access unit of a SAP of type 1 or 2 or 3
+sample in a track that starts at the index of a first access unit of a stream access point (SAP) of type 1 or 2 or 3

 NAL unit with type 21 with avc_3d_extension_flag equal to 1

 Note 1 to entry: NAL units are specified in ISO/IEC 14496-10:2014, Annex J.

 The normative references clause is not numbered.
 The list is ordered as follows:

 - IEC documents

 For each of these document types, the documents are listed in ascending numerical order.